travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 When one of the steps fails, the build stops immediately and is marked as [errored](#Breaking-the-Build).

+### Skipping the Installation Step

+You can skip the installation step entirely by adding the following to your `.travis.yml`:

+	install: true

 ## Customizing the Build Step

 The default build command depends on the project language.
 Ruby projects use `rake`, the common denominator for most Ruby projects.